I sometimes

 wrote on the

-history of my home town, and updated it with some fresh research.You can see the result at
+history of my home town, and updated it with some fresh research.You can see a short version at

 www.morrice.mi.us/village_history.htm.
 I taught several years at